mrgeyer/classtris/README.md

  Click next to move the next student to the up position.

+### Known issues
-### Known issues: Blank questions and student names.
+Blank questions and student names.
 I recommend using blank names and questions as a wildcard until it gets fixed.

 ### Credits